Quail Breeding Projects at Forget-Me-Not Quail Farm

 Average Egg Size: 13.6 grams

 This line combines four active genes: Sparkly (E^S), Pansy (ps), Fawn, and Fee.
-Sparkly is an incomplete dominant on the MC1R/EB locus and increases black patterning, while homozygous Pansy adds distinct blotching and heavier pattern modification on the same locus.
-Pearl comes from the pairing of Fawn and Fee—Fawn provides the Italian/Manchurian base, and Fee removes pigment, shifting the bird into a grayscale pattern dominated by blacks and whites.
-Because our birds are homozygous for Sparkly, Pansy, and Fee on a Fawn base, they reliably produce the same complex Sparkly Pansy Pearl expression in every hatch.
+Sparkly is an incomplete dominant mutation on the MC1R/Extended Brown locus and increases black patterning, while Pansy modifies pattern expression on the same locus, adding bold blotching and heavier contrast when present.
+Pearl results from the interaction of Fawn and Fee, with Fawn providing the Italian/Manchurian base and Fee removing red and brown pigment, shifting expression toward a grayscale pattern dominated by black and white.
+In this line, Fee is homozygous, but Sparkly and Pansy are still being stabilized and are not yet fixed in every breeder.

 Splash Collection